Co-founder and Chairman, MarsU

 Lutz, K. & Sabry S. Monitoring Health of Six Analog Astronauts with AO Scan and Medical Data during Lunares Ground-based Pilot Study.
 SANSA SpaceOps May 2021

-Lutz K., Tompkins, D., et al. Sustainable Nitrogen Cycle for Mars Settlement: Operations Analysis, Agriculture, and Soil Ecosystem.
+Lutz K., Tompkins, D., Sustainable Nitrogen Cycle for Mars Settlement: Operations Analysis, Agriculture, and Soil Ecosystem.
 IAC 2021, Human Exploration of Mars

 Lutz, K., Camelo R., & Sedano B. Power Management and Distribution for Life Support Technology and Systems to Sustain First Mars Colony.
-IAC 2021, Advanced Space Power Technologies (Pending)
+IAC 2021, Advanced Space Power Technologies (To be Published)